 Rs.
-70/- was the demand but upon bargaining Rs.
+70/- was the demand, but upon bargaining Rs.
 60/- I paid.
 It is a 15-minute journey depending on the traffic on the road.
 The auto driver was not using a meter for the fare.
 Anyway, the Museum is on the right side of the road.
 Estd.
-1992 by Dr. Bindeshwar Pathak – Sociologist and Social Reformer and Founder of the Sulabh Sanitation Movement.
+1992 by Dr. Bindeshwar Pathak – Sociologist and Social Reformer, and Founder of the Sulabh Sanitation Movement.
 Starting from the Indus Valley Civilization (4500 years old) till modern times toilets, all information is well displayed.
-Inside Sulabh Museum is a minimum 2 hours tour if you are serious about knowing toilets and its history.
+Inside the Sulabh Museum is a minimum 2-hour tour if you are serious about knowing toilets and their history.

-I suggest that if you are in New Delhi, especially around the main market of Paharganj take a metro, later an auto to visit the Sulabh Museum of Toilets.
-I believe it is the single and the most interesting museum of toilets in India.
+I suggest that if you are in New Delhi, especially around the main market of Paharganj, take a metro, later an auto to visit the Sulabh Museum of Toilets.
+I believe it is the single most interesting museum of toilets in India.

 Guides are available – no charges.